 Who We Are

-Connecting our communities with food, resources and hope since 1981.
+Connecting our communities with food, resources, and hope since 1981.

-Each day, our neighbors, friends, classmates and co-workers — from families with small children to seniors — struggle to find the nutritious food they need to work, grow, and thrive.
+Each day, our neighbors, friends, classmates and co-workers—from families with small children to seniors—struggle to find the nutritious food they need to work, grow, and thrive.
 Food insecurity is a real problem in our region, and its effects are devastating.

 We have a big job on our hands, which is why we see the fight against hunger as an ongoing, collaborative effort.
 We work with individuals, organizations, food manufacturers and distributors, grocery stores, the USDA and Feeding America to procure food, and we purchase food to supplement donations.

 Our volunteers help keep our 76,000 square-foot warehouse running quickly and efficiently, and our donors are essential to the success of our programs and mission.
-For every dollar we receive, we are able to provide up to four meals to a neighbor in need.
+96 cents of every dollar we receive, goes back into our community.

-Through the collective power of our leadership, staff, partners, volunteers and donors, we are able to reach more communities, serve more people, and address food insecurity in a more direct and effective way.
+Through the collective power of our leadership, staff, partners, volunteers, and donors, we are able to reach more communities, serve more people, and address food insecurity in a more direct and effective way.
 As new needs arise, we are ready.

 Our Philosophy

-Every service we provide, program we offer and decision we make is rooted in our core Mission, Vision and Values.
+Every service we provide, program we offer, and decision we make is rooted in our core Mission, Vision and Values.

 Mission